-Run following commands on Non-cdb database step by step.
+Run the following commands on the Non-CDB database step by step.

-Run following commands on CDB database step by step
+Run the following commands on the CDB database step by step

 SQL>startup SQL>SET SERVEROUTPUT ON; SQL>DECLARE Compatible CONSTANT VARCHAR2(3) :=CASE DBMS_PDB.CHECK_PLUG_COMPATIBILITY (pdb_descr_file => '/u01/aarav.xml') WHEN TRUE THEN 'YES' ELSE 'NO' END; BEGIN DBMS_OUTPUT.PUT_LINE(compatible); END; /

-After running above code then check the Violations, if any.
+After running the above code then check the Violations, if any.

 SQL>select name, cause, type, message, status FROM PDB_PLUG_IN_VIOLATIONS WHERE name='AARAV';

-Note:- In above query it’s showing two warnings, these warnings can be safely ignore.
+Note:- In the above query it’s showing two warnings, these warnings can be safely ignored.

-Create pluggable database with any name using following command.
+Create a pluggable database with any name using the following command.

 SQL>CREATE PLUGGABLE DATABASE pdb12c USING '/u01/aarav.xml' COPY FILE_NAME_CONVERT = ('/u01/app/oracle/oradata/aarav', '/u01/app/oracle/oradata/pdb12c');

-Set your session with newly created pluggable database using following command.
+Set your session with the newly created pluggable database using the following command.

 SQL>alter session set container=pdb12c;

-Now it’s final time to migrate a non-cdb database to cdb database, just run following script.
+Now it’s finally time to migrate a non-CDB database to a CDB database, just run the following script.

-Note:- The above script taking few minutes in execution, so don’t be panic.
+Note:- The above script takes a few minutes in execution, so don’t panic.

-After completing above script, now you can open newly pluggable database, using following command.
+After completing the above script, now you can open the newly pluggable database, using the following command.

 SQL>alter pluggable database open;

-Now you can check your database name and open mode using following command.
+Now you can check your database name and open mode using the following command.